-Multi-location SEO is the strategy of optimizing search visibility for businesses with multiple physical locations, ensuring each branch ranks well in its.
+Multi-location SEO is the strategy of optimizing search visibility for businesses with multiple physical locations, ensuring each branch ranks well in its own city or neighborhood.
+It relies on a dedicated page per location, an accurate listing for every address, and local links that point to the right branch.

 What is Multi-Location SEO?